arthurvoloshyn/blog/src/entities/Counter/README.md

-## Сущность Counter
+## Counter entity

-тестовая сущность, которая инкрементирует счетчик
+test entity that increments the counter